 The Kibworth Health Centre (Smeeton Road) has 9,069 patients of whom 31.7% live within the local post code area (LE8) but excluding Fleckney.

-The practice has now opened larger and better-equipped premises nearby, but is not envisaged it will enable a significant growth in their patient list.
-The new surgery includes increased car parking provision as many people access the surgery by car, many travelling in from nearby villages for appointments.
-The overwhelming view (87%) of people participating in the Neighbourhood Plan questionnaire is that the second surgery (Old School) should remain in present central position.
-Only 28% of respondents would like to see both surgeries on one site.
+ed premises, but it is not envisaged it will ew surgery includes increased car parking nany travelling in from nearby villages for e participating in the Neighbourhood Plan should remain in present central position. on one site.